momentohq/client-sdk-swift/README.md

 ## Getting Started and Documentation

 General documentation on Momento and the Momento SDKs is available on the [Momento Docs website](https://docs.momentohq.com/).
-Specific usage exmaples for the Swift SDK will be available there as well soon!
+Specific usage examples for the Swift SDK will be available there as well soon!

 ## Examples